-This quick and easy recipe for Chicken Tetrazzini which I am sharing with you today is one that you can easily serve to a large group or divide into two casseroles.
+This quick and easy Chicken Tetrazzini recipe which I am sharing with you today is one that you can easily serve to a large group or divide into two casseroles.
 You can serve one today and freeze the other for use at a later date.
 Who doesn’t love having something readymade in the freezer for those days when we are busier than normal and just don’t have the time to cook!

 Not only is this a great meal that you can easily prepare from store cupboard ingredients, but it is also a great way to use up leftover cooked chicken.
 You can also use the meat from a purchased rotisserie chicken.